-January is usually a time for resolutions where people vow to get healthy and work out more.
-But I feel like this year most of us are just trying to survive.
-So I wanted to post up a recipe that is both comforting and healthy.
-This Vietnamese Chicken Salad or Goi Ga is the ultimate salad in my opinion.
-I feel like most salads TASTE healthy in addition to being healthy, but this one is different.
-It definitely tastes like a treat when in reality, it’s full of yummy herbs and vegetables.
+January is usually a time for resolutions where people vow to get healthy and work out more, so I wanted to post up a recipe that is both comforting and has tons of fresh herbs.
+This Vietnamese Chicken Salad or Goi Ga is the ultimate Vietnamese salad in my opinion.
+It tastes like a treat when in reality, it’s full of yummy herbs and vegetables.

 Did you make this dish?